Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Constraint: (Hyperietta stephenseni, Hyperietta parviceps, Hyperietta sibaginis, Eupronoe minuta);

+Sequence proxies:
+Phronima sp. used as Phronima sedentaria.
+Paraphronima sp. used as Paraphronima gracilis.

 ###For both amphipods and hosts:

 The MSA alignments were carried out using MAFFT (Method: L-INS-i, no additonal parameters).
 I used Mesquite 2.75 (Maddison, 1994) to output the alignments in Phylipp and Nexus formats for phylogenetic analysis.